Guilherme-27/yt-wordcloud/README.md

 **yt-wordcloud** is a Python application that:

 1. Accepts a YouTube video URL from the user
 2. Downloads the audio from the video in `.mp3` format
 3. Transcribes the audio using OpenAI's Whisper model (running locally)
 4. Generates a word cloud based on the transcribed text
 5. Saves the generated word cloud image as `wordcloud.png`

 This project showcases practical use of Python libraries such as `yt-dlp`, `whisper`, `matplotlib`, and `wordcloud`.

+---

+## 🖼️ Example Output

 ![Example Word Cloud](wordcloud.png)

-> Example generated from this video: [Fireship - 10 regrets of experienced programmers](https://www.youtube.com/watch?v=ehTIhQpj9ys)
+> Example generated from this video: [Fireship – 10 regrets of experienced programmers](https://www.youtube.com/watch?v=ehTIhQpj9ys)

 ---